kms0219kms/kms0219kms/README.md

 :birthday: My birthday is February 19th, 2009.

-:pencil: Currently studying in [British International School, Hanoi](http://www.nordangliaeducation.com/our-schools/vietnam/hanoi/bis/).

 :bulb: Interested in Web Development(Full-stack), Rhythm Game, etc...

 :speaking_head: I can speak Korean as native, and English as intermediate level, Vietnamese as basic level.

+:moneybag: Your donation will help me to do more projects and produce higher quality work.
+Donations can be made to [Toss](https://toss.me/kms0219kms) or [GitHub Sponsors](https://github.com/sponsors/kms0219kms).

-:rocket: Feel free to explore my projects!
-I'm always open to new ideas and suggestions.
+:rocket: I'm always open to new ideas and suggestions.
 Let's shape the future together!

 > You can check out [my portfolio webpage](https://sskate.me) for more information.